Akshay6966/Sales-Insights---AtliQ-Hardware/README.md

  ### Revenue Trend

- 1.1) The revenue trend starts strong in early 2018, peaking around mid-2018 at over 40M.
+ 1.1) The revenue trend starts strong in early 2018, peaking at the start of 2018 at over 40M.

  1.2) There is a noticeable decline afterward, with fluctuations but a general downward trend, especially steeply falling towards early 2020.